jeremyburr/blockpulse.tv/README.md

-Experimenting with live visualizations of the Bitcoin network, using React and D3.
+Experimenting with realtime network visualizations using React, D3, and websockets.
+(Under Development)
-(Under Development...)